 The primary theme of the day was an increased focus on digital presence.
 You saw that coming, right?
 Each of our panellists recounted how their businesses had to beef up or adjust their digital offerings, to meet a new level of demand.
 Of course, the extent for each business varied; how much of the business was online; Was it optimized and prioritized internally; Were they prepared for such load?
 But the core principle of change was the same.

 British Car Auctions (BCA), the UK’s largest used vehicle business, was doing roughly 30% of their business online prior to COVID-19.
 However, under governmental restrictions, their 50+ halls, which accounted for 70% of their business, had to close overnight.
 This caused a huge surge in digital demand which completely shifted the way the business relied on tech.

 Ramsay Domloge, UK Online Architect, spoke about how Dynatrace enabled BCA to understand where the pressure points were during this drastic shift.
 Dynatrace’s integrations with key technologies within their ecosystem were vital in identifying where to improve for the biggest impact on their customer base.

 Users are changing faster than ever before

-The second topic discussed during the event was around the evolution of user behaviour.
+The second topic discussed during the event was around the evolution of user behavior.
 Personally, I’ve found myself not only purchasing more online but also browsing more – meaning I’m doing more research amongst competitors before making purchases.
-Two examples of how the attendees’ customers behaviours changed were identified in Dynatrace:
+Two examples of how the attendees’ customers behaviors changed were identified in Dynatrace: